The RV Show was at Dallas Market Hall on February 19th through the 22nd.

 I did stop and talk to the Flex Armor roof folks because at some point I’m not going to want to scale my RV anymore to do roof cleaning and maintenance.
 That won’t happen anytime soon, but it will happen at some point.
 Other than that, we just kept moving.

 There may be another RV show at the same location in September, that will be the Southwest RV supershow.
-I don’t know this for sure but am guessing based on last year.
+I don’t know this for certain, but it seems likely.

 If that show takes place, it will be made up of Texas RV dealers.
 Last year it was huge, and that’s where we found the Delta 294RK.
 An RV show is almost always a good time.
 Even if you are not in the market, it’s a fun afternoon.